amreenhassan13/TryHackMe-NOTES/room2-Defensive Security Intro/README.md

 - **Static Analysis**: Examine code without execution (e.g., file inspection, reverse engineering).
 - **Dynamic Analysis**: Execute in sandbox environment to observe behavior.

+### AbuseIPDB and Cisco Talos Intelligence

+AbuseIPDB and Cisco Talos Intelligence are open-source databases used to check the reputation and location of IP addresses.
+These tools are commonly used by security analysts to assist in alert investigations.